heathen00/wfparser3/wfparser3/README.md

       * to make UID more consistent with other subsystems, move the initial "createFactory()" from the UID interface to the UidFactory interface.
       * Rename UID to Uid.
 Might as well follow standard Java naming conventions consistently.

+        // TODO You will need to add some functionality to some of these factories to access the connector
+  // to get access to the factories since some
+  // subsystems are used by multiple other subsystems.

+  Also, get rid of LocalizerSystem, if you can, so that all subsystems are as similar as possible.
+I think most of its functionality is being replaced by the connector, anyway.

    * Rewrite test cases for exceptions to use a rule.
 Start with Localizer.
    * StubLocalizerFactory:
       * This would be useful for integrating into the rest of the parser.